2026 Workplace Awareness Days Calendar for HR, People & Culture

 April is all about staying active and managing stress.

-I think of April as a light and bright month. 🌼
+I think of April as a light and bright month of our wellness calendar. 🌼

 It’s a great month to encourage healthy habits and bring some light-heartedness into the office.
 Here’s how we can embrace each of these days and themes in April.